PRIORITIES

 When families are supported, communities are stronger.

-Vermont families must be able to meet their basic needs, rely on public services, and feel safe and supported in their homes and communities.
+When families are supported, communities are stronger.
+Vermont families must be able to meet their basic needs, rely on public services, and feel safe in their homes and communities.
+I will prioritize policies that make Vermont a place where people can afford to raise children, access childcare, and build stable lives.

 Protect Vermont from federal overreach and chaos.